 Map Items or Maps

-Find the maps that contain selected items—for example, which maps contain the nodes homeowners, fishermen or farmers?
+Find the maps that contain selected items—for example, which maps contain the codes homeowners, fishermen or farmers?

 You can also use a Group query to view a list of the items that are part of selected maps.